KLL535/ComfyUI_Simple_Qwen3-VL-gguf/README.md

 - `path_to_comfyui\python_embeded\python -m pip install -e .`
 (If you have embedded Python, this is usually the case).

-  *Warning: If you compiled with the `-e` flag, don't delete the folder you compiled from, it's needed.
-Or, build without the `-e` flag.*
+  *Warning: If you compiled with the `-e` flag, don't delete the folder you compiled from, it's needed.*

   *Warning: Compilation can take a long time, somewhere between 30-60 minutes.*